nrglll/katasFromCodeWars/README.md

 # katasFromCodeWars
 Katas which I completed

-Kata . py files include kata explanations and solutions which I made
+Files include kata explanations and solutions which I made